 Released into Environment

-Oil and gas, waste management, and power generation (108 companies)
+Oil and gas, waste management, and power generation (108 facilities)

 Sent to off-site recycling

 Our team has performed a detailed scan of exposure control resources and assembled a compilation of key publications and resources.
 These are organized by type of exposure (environmental or occupational) and by specificity (general or carcinogen-specific).
 Please visit our Exposures Reduction Resources page to view.

 We also recommend exploring the Prevention Policies Directory, a freely-accessible online tool offering information on policies related to cancer and chronic disease prevention.
 Providing summaries of the policies and direct access to the policy documents, the Directory allows users to search by carcinogen, risk factor, jurisdiction, geographical location, and document type.
 To learn more about policies specific to vanadium pentoxide on the Directory, click here.
 For questions about this resource, please contact Michelle Halligan, from the prevention team at the Canadian Partnership Against Cancer at firstname.lastname@example.org.

 Duffus, JH.
 Carcinogenicity classification of vanadium pentoxide and inorganic vanadium compounds, the NTP study of carcinogenicity of inhaled vanadium pentoxide, and vanadium chemistry Regulatory Toxicology and Pharmacology, Vol 47, Issue 1, Feb 2007, pg 110-114